vominhtrieu/SocialNetwork/README.md

 # SocialNetwork
 SocialNetwork is a personal project which was built with NodeJs, React, MongoDB, Express, Ant Design, Socket.IO, Redis,...
+Current version is not responsive on mobile devices and may not implement this feature in future.
+Instead, a mobile version is created.

 Implemented features:
 <ul>